Booze97/CodePathEmail/README.md

-# Android - FLixstar App
+# Android - Wishlist

 Submitted by: **Ahmere Booze**

-*Flixstar** is an android app that displays a list of movies that are currently playing in theaters
+*Wishlist** is an android app that allows users to keep track of items they want to buy by entering itemname,price and url

-Time spent: 5 hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] Displays a list of current movies from movie database API
-* [ ] User can scroll through the lsit of movies

-The following **optional** features are implemented:

-* [ ] Movie posters are able to load using glide
-* [ ] Added a purple header
+* Add Item
+* Scrollable List
+* Blue Theme
+* Top Header Bar